-The CSNE at the University of Washington sponsors a program which is new this year: A 5-day “YSP-REACH” on the Seattle Campus during the summer.
-High school students receive an introduction to neural engineering, neuroethics, scientific communication, basic computer coding, and the latest developments in Brain-Computer Interfaces.
-Participants have the opportunity to tour CSNE partner labs in departments including Computer Science and Electrical Engineering.
+The Center for Neurotechnology (CNT) at the University of Washington sponsors a five day “YSP-REACH” program on the Seattle Campus during the summer.
+High school students receive an introduction to neuroscience and neural engineering, neuroethics, scientific communication, and the latest developments in brain-computer interfaces.
+Participants have the opportunity to tour CNT partner labs in departments including Computer Science and Electrical Engineering.
 The goal is to provide students with exposure to the field of neural engineering and provide basic preparation for college studies in STEM subjects as well as future STEM careers.
 The program is well suited for students interested in a STEM career, with a specific interest in neural engineering and neuroscience.

 The 2019 YSP-REACH program will be offered twice.
 YSP-REACH 1 will be July 15-19, 2019, and YSP-REACH 2 will be August 5-9, 2019.
 Applications for the 2019 summer YSP-REACH program will be available soon.
 The application process is competitive.
 While we consider a number of factors when choosing students for the program, we highly encourage student applicants from our partner schools: Cleveland, Franklin, and Chief Sealth High Schools within Seattle Public Schools.
-The cost of the YSP-REACH program will be $500/student; scholarships are available for students with financial need.
+The cost of the YSP-REACH program will be $500 per student; scholarships are available for students with financial need.

 - Be a high school student.
 Graduating seniors are eligible to apply.